Hurricane Irma slams into Caribbean as Florida awaits storm

 Story highlights

+- Outer bands of Irma threatening parts of the Dominican Republic and Haiti

-- Irma is one of three active hurricanes in the Atlantic basin
+- Powerful storm is one of three active hurricanes in the Atlantic basin

-(CNN)Hurricane Irma hammered a string of northeast Caribbean islands, thrashing them with rain and winds of up to 180 mph, and leaving at least three people dead.

-The hurricane battered several islands, including Barbuda, St. Martin and the British Virgin Islands.
+(CNN)Outer bands of the unusually powerful Hurricane Irma battered parts of the Dominican Republic and Haiti on Thursday morning, threatening serious flooding a day after leaving severe destruction and at least nine dead across a string of Caribbean islands to the east.

+Irma -- a Category 5 storm that has kept sustained winds of 180 mph longer than any other on record -- knocked out electricity a day earlier to more than 1 million customers in Puerto Rico as it churned off the US territory, and devastated smaller islands, including Barbuda and the British Virgin Islands.

 Here are the latest developments:

+-- Browne described the damage as "unprecedented" and "absolutely devastating," estimating it will cost $100 million to rebuild.

+-- Irma's eye passed directly over Barbuda on Wednesday, leaving the small island's 1,800 residents largely incommunicado after it knocked over the telecommunications system and cell towers.

--- Irma is one of three active hurricanes in the Atlantic basin -- the last time this happened was in 2010, according to CNN Weather.
+-- Irma is one of three active hurricanes in the Atlantic basin -- the last time this happened was in 2010.
+Jose, in the open Atlantic far to the southeast of Irma, has become a hurricane, as has Katia in the Gulf of Mexico.

--- By early Thursday morning, its core was spinning 140 miles northwest of San Juan, Puerto Rico.

--- A hurricane warning is in effect for some areas in Puerto Rico, the Dominican Republic, Haiti, the Bahamas, and the Turks and Caicos Islands.
+-- A hurricane warning is in effect for some areas in the Dominican Republic, Haiti, the Bahamas and the Turks and Caicos Islands.
+Hurricane or tropical storm conditions also are possible late this week in parts of Cuba.

--- At least two people died in the islands of St. Barts and St. Martin, officials said.
-A third death was an infant in Barbuda, officials there said.

 -- Irma has maintained intensity above 180 mph longer than any storm in Atlantic basin history.

--- It's too early to tell whether it will make landfall on the US mainland.
-Computer models show it could churn near Florida's east coast by late Sunday, and forecasters warn the core could hit the Florida peninsula.
+It's too early to tell whether it will make landfall on the US mainland.
+Some computer models show it could churn near Florida's southern and east coasts by early Sunday.
+Officials are ordering some evacuations and shutting down schools.

--- The tropical storm force wind field from Irma stretches over 300 miles from end to end.
-If it were centered over New York City, the tropical storm force winds would stretch from Baltimore to Boston.
+The tropical storm-force wind field from Irma stretches over 300 miles from end to end.
+If it were centered over New York City, the tropical storm-force winds would stretch from Baltimore to Boston.

--- Meanwhile, Jose, in the open Atlantic far to the southeast of Irma, became a hurricane.
-Katia, in the Gulf of Mexico, also became a hurricane.
+North Carolina Gov. Roy Cooper has declared a state of emergency for all 100 counties, while his Georgia counterpart, Nathan Deal, issued a state of emergency for six coastal counties.
+South Carolina Gov. Henry McMaster also declared a state of emergency.

-The Bahamas orders evacuations
+Bahamas orders evacuations

 A hurricane warning is in effect for the central and southeastern Bahamas, and officials there are not taking chances.

 Emergency evacuations have been ordered for six southern islands -- Mayaguana, Inagua, Crooked Island, Acklins, Long Cay and Ragged Island.

 "This is the largest such evacuation in the history of the country," Prime Minister Hubert Minnis said.